 Health Care Sector Update for 07/22/2020: ZOM,BNTX,PFE,NOVN

-Health care stocks were higher this afternoon, with the NYSE Health Care Index rising 0.5% while the SPDR Health Care Select Sector ETF was up 0.7%.
+Health care stocks still were higher this afternoon, with the NYSE Health Care Index rising 0.6% while the SPDR Health Care Select Sector ETF was up 0.8%.

-BioNTech (BNTX) rose almost 10% after the German immuno-oncology therapies company and American drugmaker Pfizer (PFE) announced an agreement with the US departments of Defense and Health and Human Services to produce up to 600 million doses of BioNTech's prospective vaccine for COVID-19 starting next year.
+BioNTech (BNTX) rose over 12% after the German immuno-oncology therapies company and American drugmaker Pfizer (PFE) announced an agreement with the US departments of Defense and Health and Human Services to produce up to 600 million doses of BioNTech's prospective vaccine for COVID-19 starting next year.
 The companies will share in $1.95 billion after delivering the first 100 million doses of the BNT162 vaccine, pending regulatory approvals or emergency authorization.
 The government also has committed to buying up to 500 million additional doses, the companies said.
-Pfizer shares were up 4.2%.
+Pfizer shares were up 5.1%.

-Among decliners, Novan (NOVN) dropped more than 28% after the company said a new stock purchase agreement with Aspire Capital for the Chicago-area hedge fund to buy up to $30 million of the company's shares over the next 30 months.
-As part of the agreement, the specialty drugmaker Tuesday issued nearly 5.6 million shares to Aspire priced at 90 cents apiece, representing a 35% discount to its last closing price.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.